ESMValGroup/ESMValCore/doc/contributing.rst

 :ref:`esmvaltool:pre-commit` is a handy tool that can run all of these checks automatically just before you commit your code.
-It knows knows which tool to run for each filetype, and therefore provides a convenient way to check your code!
+It knows knows which tool to run for each filetype, and therefore provides a convenient way to check your code.

 Python
 ~~~~~~